alan-turing-institute/environmental-ds-book/book/about.md

 For more about MyST, see in https://mystmd.org/.

 ## ReviewNB
-The interaction between authors and reviewers in the notebook repository is facilitated through [ReviewNB](https://www.reviewnb.com/), a third-party plugin in GitHub for displaying and commenting Jupyter Notebooks.
+The interaction between authors and reviewers in notebook submissions for EDS book is facilitated through [ReviewNB](https://www.reviewnb.com/), a third-party plugin in GitHub for displaying and commenting Jupyter Notebooks.
 ReviewNB is a GitHub-verified marketplace app that renders all interactive HTML/JavaScript notebook outputs, except bokeh-related widgets.
 The app allows commenting on rich diffs and it will render even the largest of notebooks without timing out.